albertojulian/mada-driver-assistant/README.md

 ### object-detector
 Contains the following python files:
-- `object_detector.py`: implements object detection and tracking; it also applies character recognition (through PaddleOCR) to the speed limit signs bounding boxes.
-In "live" mode it captures the RGB and Depth images from the camera; otherwise, it takes them from videos.
+- `object_detection_loop.py`: implements the object detection and tracking loop; in "live" mode it captures the RGB and Depth images from the camera; otherwise, it takes them from recorded videos.
+- `realsense_camera.py`: implements the RealSenseCamera class, which wraps all the RealSense camera code.
+- `recorded_video_manager.py`: implements the RecordedVideoManager, which manages offline recorded videos.
+- `object_detector.py`: it also applies character recognition (through PaddleOCR) to the speed limit signs bounding boxes.
-- `record_rgb_and_depth_videos.py`: records RGB and depth videos to support changes in the object detector indoor without having to connect the camera.
+- `record_rgb_and_depth_videos.py`: records RGB and depth videos to test changes in the object detector indoor without having to use the camera outdoor.

 It also contains other files used by the python files:
-- `yolov8m.pt`: base model used by the object detector
+- `yolov8m_.pt`: customized model used by the object detector
 - `object_detector.yaml`: contains the configuration parameters that are used by the python functions and classes in the object-detector folder

 ### driver-agent
 Contains the following python files:
-- `websockets_server.py`: implements a webSockets server that receives websocket messages from the processing modules (apps in the cell phone and object detector in the computer) and converts them into events to be stored and processed
+- `driver_agent_events_handler.py`: implements the driver agent events handler through a webSockets server that receives websocket messages from the processing modules (apps in the cell phone and object detector in the computer) and converts them into events to be stored and processed
 - `driver_agent.py`: implements the DriverAgent class, which contains as attributes the Memory and Planner classes; implements the Planner class, which manages the SLM that supports the **driver request initiated actions**; it also performs the evaluation of both automatic and request initiated actions
-- `memory.py`: contains all class definitions to support the persistence of objects and events
+- `memory.py`: contains all class definitions to support the persistence of base objects and events
+- `mada_classes.py`: implements all the classes with the behaviour of specific MADA types: vehicles, people, traffic signs, traffic lights
 - `functions.py`: includes the definition of the functions supporting the actions
 - `functions_schema.py`: automatically generates function schemas by parsing the function definitions in `functions.py`.
 The schemas are used by the SLM in the Driver Agent's Planner to decide if one of the existing functions must be called.